 Tien Song Cave

 The oldest discovered cave in the region, many skip this cave as it is said to be extremely similar to Phong Nha Cave.
-While I didn’t visit, the Tien Song Cave is actually about 1,000m higher than Phong Nha Cave and requires a lot of stairs. if you have the time, do visit as the view is said to be great from the entrance.
+The two are in the same site, with Tien Song Cave is actually about 1,000m higher than Phong Nha Cave and requires a lot of stairs. if you have the time, do visit as the view is said to be great from the entrance.
+Unfortunately, I didn’t have time since I was on a day tour.

 Pro tip: You can combine the two visits for an extra 40,000 vnd.